AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/create-a-recipe.md

 The following tutorial uses a custom Luma purchase propensity model.
 Before proceeding [download the required assets](https://experienceleague.adobe.com/docs/platform-learn/assets/DSW-course-sample-assets.zip?lang=en) zip folder.
 This folder contains:

-- The purchase propensity model
+- The purchase propensity model notebook
-- A notebook used to create a training dataset (a subset of the Luma web data)
+- A notebook used to ingest data to a training dataset (a subset of the Luma web data)
 - A demo JSON file containing 730,000 Luma users web data
 - An optional Python 3 EDA (exploratory data analysis) Notebook which can be used to understand the web data and model.

 >[!NOTE]
 >
-> You can use your own schema and data to follow along, however, the demo model used in this tutorial will not work unless it's provided the proper configuration files and requirements file.
-This propensity model was designed to work with specific data.
+> You can use your own schema and data to follow along, however, the demo model used in this tutorial does not work unless it's provided the proper configuration files and requirements file.
+This demo propensity model was designed to work with specific data.

 ### Create the Luma web data schema and ingest the data